cjwyett/dotfiles/README.md

 # dotfiles
-Using someone elses dotfiles is like wearing someone elses underwear.
+Using someone else's dotfiles is like wearing someone else's underwear.